Logiqx/gps-details/docs/articles/9-garmin/README.md

-#### Instinct 2X
+### Instinct 2X Solar

 ![Instinct-2X-768x432](img/Instinct-2X-768x432.jpeg)

-The Instinct 2X is a great value rugged watch with multi-band GNSS.
+The Instinct 2X Solar is a great value rugged watch with multi-band GNSS.
 The Instinct 2X should not be confused with the Instinct 2 which used a much less capable Sony GNSS chipset.
-The two main downsides of this watch are the low resolution display and the limited app availability.
+The two main downsides of this watch are the screen resolution and limited app availability.

 **Price**

-- £339.99 RRP, currently £285 on Amazon
+- £339.99 RRP, but discounts available

 **Size**

 - 50 x 50 x 14.5 mm
-- custom, two-window design; 27 x 27 mm (1.1″ x 1.1″) MIP display, 176 x 176 pixels
+- custom, two-window design; 27 mm (1.1″) display, 176 x 176 pixels

 **Battery**

-- Smartwatch: 40 days; unlimited with solar
+- Smartwatch mode: 40 days; unlimited with solar
-- All Satellite Systems: 40 hours; 65 hours with solar
+- All systems GNSS mode: 40 hours; 65 hours with solar
-- All Satellite Systems + Multi-Band: 27 hours; 36 hours with solar
+- All systems GNSS mode + multi-band: 27 hours; 36 hours with solar

 **Links**